 It is possible to identify eight interrelated elements that comprise the epistemological position of emancipatory theory.
 First, that truth is indispensable yet inaccessible.
 Second, that therefore a philosophical anchorage is the most secure basis for knowledge.
 Third, a critical distance is truer than any general pretence to objectivity because, fourth, knowledge has interests.
-Power and knowledge are therefore interrelated, although in complex ways, and therefore, sixth, mainstream theory (popularised by Cox as problem solving theory) merely replicates existing power structures.
-Only Critical theory can emancipate, and there is therefore as big a difference between emancipatory theory on the one hand and both securitisation theory and insecuritisation theory, as there is between emancipatory theory and the 'American mainstream'.
+Fifth, power and knowledge are therefore interrelated, although in complex ways, and therefore, sixth, mainstream theory (popularized by Cox as problem solving theory) merely replicates existing power structures.
+Only Critical theory can emancipate, and there is therefore as big a difference between emancipatory theory on the one hand and both securitization theory and insecuritization theory, as there is between emancipatory theory and the 'American mainstream'.
 Yet empirical enquiry is crucial, seventh, to the work of the emancipatory analyst, as the basis for immanent critique.
-Finally, all theory is constitutive, and therefore our choices about theory have a real impact in the world beyond the academic literature (Booth 2007: 277).
+Finally, all theory is constitutive, and therefore our choices about theory have a real impact in the world beyond the academic literature.
+56

-Perhaps the crucial step is at point three, the achievement of a 'critical distance' whereby the analyst is asked to step back from his own context and aim for a position that shares 'the aims of objectivity' (trying to free oneself from biases and so on)' (Booth 2007: 237).
-Considering the other seven points that make up the emancipation analysts' epistemological framework, it is not clear how an analyst informed by this theory can successfully be free and achieve critical distance.
-If the security analyst is at the same time always also a securitising actor and, if as under (4), 'knowledge has interests', then it is simply not clear on what grounds value judgements can be made.
-The problem for emancipatory theory is, as Robert Jackson has pointed out, that value judgements do not result from lengthy inquiry, but rather analysis starts with the promotion of certain values.
-'If political scientists adopt such an orientation to their inquiries from the beginning, they have, in effect given up on academic study as a disinterested and detached study' (2009: 26).
-In addition, it is not clear how (1) 'truth is indispensible yet inaccessible' can be squared with the promotion of value judgements that are themselves truth claims.
+Perhaps the crucial step is at point three, the achievement of a 'critical distance' whereby the analyst is asked to step back from his own context and aim for a position that shares 'the aims of objectivity' (trying to free oneself from biases and so on).'57 Considering the other seven points that make up the emancipation analysts' epistemological framework, it is not clear how an analyst informed by this theory can successfully be free and achieve critical distance.
+If the security analyst is at the same time always also a securitizing actor and, if as under (4), 'knowledge has interests', then it is simply not clear on what grounds value judgments can be made.
+The problem for emancipatory theory is, as Robert Jackson has pointed out, that value judgments do not result from lengthy inquiry, but rather analysis starts with the promotion of certain values.
+'If political scientists adopt such an orientation to their inquiries from the beginning, they have, in effect given up on academic study as a disinterested and detached study.'
+In addition, it is not clear how (1) 'truth is indispensible yet inaccessible' can be squared with the promotion of value judgments that are themselves truth claims.

-Considering all of this, surely genuine critical distance can only be achieved if when analysing security policies the security analyst is functionally distinct from the securitising actor?
+Considering all of this, surely genuine critical distance can only be achieved if when analyzing security policies the security analyst is functionally distinct from the securitizing actor?
 Proponents of the emancipatory theory, however, deny the possibility of a functional distinction between actor and analyst.
 Booth finds confirmation of this in the existence of the so-called 'normative dilemma of speaking and writing security' captured in point eight of this epistemological vision - all theory is constitutive.
-Whilst it is true that all theory that believes in the performative force of language is subject to the normative dilemma of speaking and writing security, it is also true that this has been described as a dilemma precisely because it is an involuntary co-constitution of social and political reality on the part of the security analyst, not a deliberate one.
-Thus, Booth (2007: 239, 37) suggests that the choice of the referent object studied equates to the analyst's normative position, and criticises proponents of securitisation theory - who more often than not study national security - as elitist for doing so.
-Instead of focusing on the state, Booth suggests that security analysts must exercise 'ontological imagination' and conceive of other referent objects of security altogether.
+Whilst it is true that all theory that believes in the performative force of language is subject to the normative dilemma of speaking and writing security, it is also true that this has been described as a dilemma precisely because it is an involuntary coconstitution of social and political reality on the part of the security analyst, not a deliberate one.
+Thus, Booth suggests that the choice of the referent object studied equates to the analyst's normative position, and criticizes proponents of securitization theory - who more often than not study national security - as elitist for doing so.59 Instead of focusing on the state, Booth suggests that security analysts must exercise 'ontological imagination' and conceive of other referent objects of security altogether.
 He argues: